tronhook/docs/rules.md

 ## Rule expression

 A rule is an expression with one or multiple operators applied on transactions or block model.
 You can access any field of these model in order to test your conditions.

+!> You can check the fieds and methods that can be used in the rule expression [here](/model ':ignore')

 ### Relational operators
 The relational operators supported are: